✓ Updated March 2026

 Taxis

-Taxis are readily available at designated stands or can be hailed (though this is less common and often requires a phone call).
-They are convenient for late-night travel, reaching destinations not well-served by buses, or when you have heavy luggage.
+Taxis are readily available at designated stands or can be hailed (though less common).
+They are a convenient option for late-night travel, reaching destinations not well-served by buses, or when you're short on time.

 Bicycle Rental